 How can it help?

-All children gain a confidence which enables them to become fearless and take on everything as and when it happens in their life.
-Theatre develop a more self-confident in social and educational situations and commanding presence in your everyday life.
+All children gain confidence which enables them to become fearless and take on everything as and when it happens in their life.
+Theatre develops a more self-confident in social and educational situations and commanding presence in your everyday life.
 It enhances your capability to express yourself both onstage and in real life by teaching basic, solid acting skills.
-Through exercises, improvisations, monologues and scene work, children’ll:
+Through exercises, improvisations, monologues and scene work, children:

 Unleash children natural performing abilities

 Tackle children fear of getting up in front of others